 Their IP diversity is OK (though I received 4/10 from outside English-speaking countries), nameservers are fishy since I think they’re their own and that makes me a bit nervous (I don’t want my nameserver used only by PBN blogs).

 The platform is complicated if you’re new to WHCMS.
 Once you’ve signed up, you’ll receive an email containing a coupon code which you need to use for adding domains.
 To add domains, you need to “order the service”.
 Ordering involves picking your preferred server among their over 90 available options.
-They have servers in US, Canada, Australia, India, France, Lithuania, Netherlands, UK, Ukraine, Germany.
+They have servers in the US, Canada, Australia, India, France, Lithuania, Netherlands, UK, Ukraine, Germany.

 I have a feeling they’re doing lots of stuff manually (lots of emails and waiting for their response) and that doesn’t inspire confidence in their tech expertise.